-Life in our Sixth Form should be full in every sense of the word.
-If you do find yourself with time on your hands, ask yourself what you could and should be doing for yourself, for others, for the school and the community.
-If you give your best then the partnership ideal, of which we are justifiably proud in Crickhowell High School, will stand you in good stead.
-The opportunity is there – we hope that you will take advantage.
+Life in our Sixth Form should be full in every sense of the word; varied, vibrant, fulfilling, different and demanding.
+If you give your best, then the partnership ideal, of which we’re justifiably proud, will stand you in good stead.
+The opportunity is here.
+We hope you’ll take it!

 Studying for A Levels provides students with the opportunity to identify and develop their own interests by concentrating on and studying in-depth the subjects they enjoy.

 Learning at this level involves greater contribution from the students, with smaller teaching groups allowing full participation in lively and interesting discussions about the topics being studied.
 Students are encouraged to take responsibility for their own work within a secure framework of support, encouragement and guidance from their subject teachers.
 Most students take three A Levels and all study the Welsh Baccalaureate programme.
 We offer a wide range of A Level subjects and pride ourselves on preparing students well for these examinations.

 The emphasis at Crickhowell High School is on providing tailored support and ensuring that each individual student achieves their full potential.
 We aim to enable you to:

 - achieve highly and challenge the way you think l

 - learn new skills in an exciting and dynamic environment

 - develop your confidence and celebrate your success